thingsboard/thingsboard.github.io/docs/edge/use-cases/manage-alarms-rpc-requests.md

         title: 'Open "All" device group.'
     2:
         image: /images/edge/use-cases/manage-alarms/copy-access-token-item-3.png
-        title: 'Click on the device row in the table to open device details.'
+        title: 'Click on the <b>Air Conditioner</b> device row in the table to open device details.'
     3:
         image: /images/edge/use-cases/manage-alarms/copy-access-token-item-4.png
         title: 'Click "Copy access token".
 Token will be copied to your clipboard.
 Save it to a safe place.'

-deviceAlarmTab1:
+copyAccessTokenDht22:
     0:
-        image: /images/edge/getting-started-step-3-item-1.png
+        image: /images/edge/use-cases/manage-alarms/copy-access-token-item-1.png
-        title: 'Click on the device row in the table to open device details.'
+        title: 'Open Device groups page in the ThingsBoard <b>Edge</b> instance.'
     1:
+        image: /images/edge/use-cases/manage-alarms/copy-access-token-item-2.png
+        title: 'Open "All" device group.'
+    2:
+        image: /images/edge/use-cases/manage-alarms/copy-access-token-item-5.png
+        title: 'Click on the <b>DHT22</b> device row in the table to open device details.'
+    3:
-        image: /images/edge/getting-started-step-3-item-3.png
+        image: /images/edge/use-cases/manage-alarms/copy-access-token-item-6.png
-        title: 'Navigate to the telemetry tab.'

-deviceAlarmTab2:
+        title: 'Click "Copy access token".
+Token will be copied to your clipboard.
+Save it to a safe place.'

+deviceAlarmTab:
     0:
-        image: /images/edge/getting-started-step-3-item-1.png
+        image: /images/edge/use-cases/manage-alarms/copy-access-token-item-3.png
-        title: 'Click on the device row in the table to open device details.'
+        title: 'Click on the <b>DHT22</b> device row in the table to open device details.'
     1:
-        image: /images/edge/getting-started-step-3-item-3.png
+        image: /images/edge/use-cases/manage-alarms/device-alarm-tab-item-1.png
-        title: 'Navigate to the telemetry tab.'
+        title: 'Navigate to the alarm tab.'

 mqttWindows:
     0: